Uniform convergence to the Airy line ensemble: Kernel convergence for Bernoulli walks

-Here in the final inequality, we have brought out the terms depending on $x$ and $y$ and used that the contours $\scrC_w$ and $\scrC_z$ live in/out of the disk of radius $\de \pm \rho_n^{-1}$ as in Propositions \ref{P:G1-bounds-w} (III) and \ref{P:G1-bounds-z} (III).
-The remaining integral can be uniformly bounded in $n$ by a universal constant $c_2$ by using the integrand bounds established above.
-Since $\chi_n = \de \rho_n$ and $\rho_n^{-1} = o(\de)$ as $n \to \infty$, the right hand side above is then bounded by $c_2 e^{-c_3(x + y)}$, as desired. \end{proof}
+Here in the first inequality, we have brought out the terms depending on $x$ and $y$ and used that the contours $\scrC_w$ and $\scrC^-_z$ live in/out of the disk of radius $\de \pm \rho_n^{-1}$ as in Propositions \ref{P:G1-bounds-w} (III) and \ref{P:G1-bounds-z} (III).
+For the second inequality, we require that the remaining term inside the brackets is uniformly bounded in $n$.
+This follows from the bounds carried out in Step 4 in the special case when $\Om = 0$.
+Since $\chi_n = \de \rho_n$ and $\rho_n^{-1} = o(\de)$ as $n \to \infty$, the right hand side above is then bounded by $c e^{-d(x + y)}$, as desired. \end{proof}